 When Should Tourists Visit Cascais?

 The high season of tourism in Cascais is summer.
 Since Cascais is a coastal town, tourists mostly prefer visiting the spot in July or August.
 However, the holiday season in the area includes late spring.
 It also extends well into October since the early autumn in the area is pleasantly warm.
 To dodge the crowds and very hot temperatures, it is ideal to choose late spring or early autumn for a vacation in Cascais.
 May and September are perfect for beach days in Cascais.
 The water in the area is always refreshing and cold.
-Even in the hottest days, it does not reach above 21C.
+Even on the hottest days, it does not reach above 21C.

 The Beaches of Cascais

 The world-class resort town has world-class beaches.
 Most of these are very close to central Cascais.
 These are the Praia da Conceiçao, the Praia da Rainha, the Praia da Ribeira, and the Praia da Duquesa.
 These are all high-quality beaches.
-The texture of the sand and the clarity of their waters is marvellous.
+The texture of the sand and the clarity of their waters is marvelous.

 Cascais has also a perfect beach for surfing.
 The name of the beach is the Praia do Guincho.
 The north of Cascais is often windy and wavy.
 So, the beaches in this part are often considered as surfing beaches.
 Surfers around the world come here to practice and perfect their craft.